mahyar-osn/my-resume/content/authors/admin/_index.md

 I’m a scientist 👨‍🔬, an engineer 👨‍💻, and a homo sapien 👨

 I'm a senior AI/ML scientist.
-I work at TfNSW on a number of AI-based projects ranging from automatic road condition monitoring using cameras and different sensors, AI assistant for project management using LLM agents, Previously I worked for a biotech company called <a href="https://provectusalgae.com/">
+I work at TfNSW on a number of AI-based projects ranging from automatic road condition monitoring using cameras and different sensors, AI assistant for project management using LLM agents, etc.

+Previously I worked for a biotech company called <a href="https://provectusalgae.com/">
 Provectus Algae Pty Ltd</a>, where I lead the machine learning team.
 In this company,